architect-team/arcctl/README.md

 #### 2. Create an environment

 Once you've created a datacenter, you'll need to create an [environment](./src/environments) that you can deploy into.
-Environments are basically namespaces that can allow datacenters to power more than one environment (populate for non-production use cases).
+Environments are basically namespaces that can allow datacenters to power more than one environment (popular for non-production use cases).
 Go ahead and create one on the datacenter you just created:

 ```sh
 $ arcctl create environment my-env --datacenter local